 Beyond providing project-specific recommendations for these types of studies, Pace also regularly encourages municipalities and developers to incorporate the agency’s Transit Supportive Guidelines.
 This document provides a range of design and policy solutions that support the operation of all Pace services, including Pulse.

 Included with Pace’s Transit Supportive Guidelines is the DRAFT program (Design Review Assistance for Transit).
 Pace transit engineers can provide complimentary technical reviews of preliminary transit infrastructure designs associated with new developments, roadway improvements, and other changes in land use and infrastructure.
 Pace encourages developers, municipalities, roadway officials, businesses and others contact Pace for assistance with planning and designing such improvements.

 Pace continually evaluates corridors and tracks planned developments to ensure that investments enhance the transit system.

 As part of the planning process, Pace assesses Pulse funding requirements and applies for state, federal and/or local grants for projects that are ready for implementation.
 Typically, these funds are used for designing the service, fulfilling federally-mandated environmental reviews, acquiring land, upgrading infrastructure, constructing stations and support facilities, and procuring vehicles.
-Given the level of investment associated with Pulse, Pace continues to look to our local partners to support this service with transit friendly infrastructure and development in order to maximize regional transportation dollars.
+Given the level of investment associated with Pulse, Pace continues to look to local partners to support this service with transit-friendly infrastructure and development in order to maximize regional transportation dollars.